mautic/developer-documentation-new/docs/themes/legacy.rst

 Image
 """""
 Inserts a single image into the div.
-User can click on it and edit it with options which provides Froala editor (link, change image source, alt text, ...)
+You can click on it and edit it with options which provides Froala editor (link, change image source, alt text, ...)

 Button
 """"""